-The one and only Pretoria Skou.
-Installed in my Cortina that Alan had driven in a few days prior and was subjected to the stop/start lurching and had many remedies and suggestions.
-I obviously thanked him for his advice BUT ALSO ENLIGHTENED HIM re: THE NEWLY PURCHASED SOLVER-OF-ALL-CAR-PROBLEMS . . .
+Brauer: The one and only Pretoria Skou. ca 1976.
+Alan had driven my Cortina a few days prior and was subjected to the stop/start lurching.
+He had many remedies and suggestions.
+I obviously thanked him for his advice, BUT ALSO ENLIGHTENED HIM re: THE NEWLY PURCHASED SOLVER-OF-ALL-CAR-PROBLEMS . . .
 THE STROMBERG.
-Remembering the “God-ordained” visit to the Skou and Stromberg stand where we witnessed the justifiably impressive presentation of a product that should have outstripped Microsoft in sales.
+Remembering the “God-ordained” visit to the Skou and that Stromberg stand where we witnessed the justifiably impressive presentation of a product that should have outstripped Microsoft in sales.

 To which he chuckled and shook his head in disbelief.
 I hauled it off the floor behind the driver’s seat to show him.
 I remember a few choice expletives….”complete f…ing piece of sh-t” etc etc.